devajmeireles/fraction/docs/helpers.md

 If you've made it this far, you probably want to know some of the superpowers that _Fraction_ has, right?
 From here on, things get more interesting, in terms of features.
 Before diving into the reading, keep in mind that everything you'll see here is directly associated with the Laravel Way, but without resorting to nonsense.

-First, _"WHY do we need helpers?"_ The answer is simple: **to make your life easier**. _Fraction_ provides a set of helpers that allow you to create and manage actions in a more straightforward way.
-Let's explore some of these helpers.

 ## Deferred Actions

 As part of Laravel 11, you can trigger deferred actions simply by using the `deferred` method following the action declaration: